skriachko/tarlink/README.md

 # tarme

 `tarme` is a command-line tool for creating and extracting TAR files.
-It uses the "tar" library, which provides a simple C++ interface to archive multiple files and directories into a TAR format and to extract files from TAR archives.
+It uses the "tarlink" library, which provides a simple C++ interface to archive multiple files and directories into a TAR format and to extract files from TAR archives.

 ## Features